An Acquired Taste for Dating Sims

 The Genre as a Whole

 If my list should be any indication to those familiar with the dating sim genre, it should be that I don't really like dating sim games in the traditional sense.
 Perhaps I'm too much of a cynic or too easily bored by simple character interactions that involve me doing specific scripted steps if there isn't something else going on.
-Those sort of interactions work fine for me in Bioware games like Dragon Age or Mass Effect because they're tertiary to the whole game.
+Those sorts of interactions work fine for me in Bioware games like Dragon Age or Mass Effect because they're tertiary to the whole game.
 I have plenty of other things to do when I get bored with the dialogue conversations that go nowhere or just lead to an awkward video game sex scene that gets mentioned on Fox News.

 If anything, Dream Daddy is the one that I've played that felt like a legitimately well-crafted experience that I wanted more of.
 It's still a series of character interactions that require I follow the necessary steps to properly court my date, but there's enough depth to the characters and the plotlines that I'm compelled to keep playing.
 Of the four I've mentioned, I've played more of Dream Daddy and House Party simply because of how there's so much more going on beyond the core dating sim experience.